Date: Tue, 4 Jul 2006 (delayed)

 any cigarettes, which prompted more sarcastic comments, though it became clear

-beachside town of Kalkudah.
+the tiny beachside town of Kalkudah.

 I wanted to spend a full

-day and a half there, but being one day behind, I could only afford a half day
+day-and-a-half there, but being one day behind, I could only afford a half day

 the next morning.
 That may have been for the best, as there were now few